Kentico/kentico-amp/README.md

  12. Add reference from CMSApp to AcceleratedMobilePages.csproj
  13. Build the solution
  14. [Resign all macros](https://docs.kentico.com/k10/macro-expressions/troubleshooting-macros/working-with-macro-signatures)
+ 15. Optional: Assign the module to one or more sites
  15. Make changes
  16. Use combination of `git add`, `git commit` and `git push` to transfer your changes to GitHub